-- A MicroEJ Architecture targets a specific instruction set (ISA) and a specific C compiler (CC). - The C toolchain used for the MicroEJ Architecture must be the same as the one used to compile and link the BSP project and the MicroEJ Firmware. - A MicroEJ Platform consists of the aggregation of both a MicroEJ Architecture and a BSP with a C toolchain. - Changing either the MicroEJ Architecture or the C toolchain results in a change of the MicroEJ Platform. - A MicroEJ Application is independent of the MicroEJ Architecture. - It can run on any MicroEJ Platform as long the platform provides the required APIs. - To run a MicroEJ Application on a new device, create a new MicroEJ Platform for this device with the exact same features.
-The MicroEJ Application will not require any change.
+- An Architecture targets a specific instruction set (ISA) and a specific C compiler (CC). - The C toolchain used for the Architecture must be the same as the one used to compile and link the BSP project. - A Platform consists of the aggregation of both an Architecture and a BSP with a C toolchain. - Changing either the Architecture or the C toolchain results in a change of the Platform. - An Application is independent of the Architecture. - It can run on any Platform as long the Platform provides the required APIs. - To run an Application on a new device, create a new Platform for this device with the exact same features.
+The Application will not require any change.